DeepikaKVM/Githubrepo-/README.md

-i m in Prosper in Texas
+I m in Prosper in Texas.
-I love Potti babu
+I love Potti babu.
 Love you Abhishek.
 Hate you Abhishek.
-This is a love hate relation ship main
+This is a love hate relation ship. main